-Formal Board Certification provides an avenue for professional and peer recognition in aerospace medicine, and is a worthy goal for members to attain.
-This year’s certification examination will be offered at the 92nd Annual Scientific Meeting of the Aerospace Medical Association on Sunday, 22 May 2022, in Reno, NV.
+Formal Board Certification provides an avenue for professional and peer recognition in aerospace medicine and is a worthy goal for members to attain.
+This year’s certification examination will be offered at the 92nd Annual Scientific Meeting of the Aerospace Medical Association on Sunday, 21st May 2023, in New Orleans, LA.
 Board certification is for professionals with an abiding interest and demonstrated productivity in the field of Aerospace Physiology.

 Information for Applicants:

 Applicants must possess, at a minimum, a baccalaureate degree either in physiology or a closely related science (including as a minimum at least 18 hours of biological sciences).

 A history of significant contributions to Aerospace Physiology is also required.

 Applicants must have 5 years of active professional experience in an aeromedical field.
 Exceptional applicants can request a waiver of any and all of the aforementioned eligibility requirements by submitting a letter to the Admissions Committee Chair.
 This letter shall specify experience, knowledge, education, or other facets which alleviate the need to meet eligibility requirements.